att/netarbiter/sds/install-kubeadm/README.md

 ## Installation
 ### In master node:
-0. Assuming you are in a clean state (i.e., no docker, kubectl, kubelet, or kubeadm), install a master node in one step by:
+1. Assuming you are in a clean state (i.e., no docker, kubectl, kubelet, or kubeadm), install a master node by:
 ```
 ./install-masternode.sh